About activity logs

 Column names in the user activity CSV file

-The first row of the user activity file contains the following column headers, and then a row for each tracked event:
+The first row of the user activity file has the following column headers, and then a row for each tracked event:

 column name